 - You should now have wet almond pulp.
 You can either use this pulp in recipes like bliss balls, or store it in the fridge for up to 1 week to make more almond milk.
 If making almond meal, proceed onto the next step.

 - Heat the oven to 90°C (200°F), and spread the pulp out on a baking tray lined with parchment paper.

 - Bake for 1 1/2 – 2 hours, stirring every 20-30 minutes to prevent the pulp from toasting.
 Continue drying until all the excess moisture has been removed and the pulp is as dry as possible.

 - Once dry, let the meal cool completely before pouring into a high speed blender or food processor, and blending on high until a fine flour has formed.
 Do not overblend the almond meal as it will become clumpy, just blend enough for a powder to form.

-- Transfer your almond meal to a large glass jar or container and keep for up to 1 month at room temperature, or refrigerate for longer.
+- Transfer your almond meal to a large glass jar or container and keep for up to one month at room temperature, or refrigerate for longer.